PRINCIPLES OF EFFECTIVE LEARNING

 We encourage children to take responsibility for their own learning; to be involved as far as is possible in reviewing their learning and to reflect on how they learn best.

-Our curriculum is carefully planned to meet the needs of our children and our community whilst still covering the knowledge, skills and understanding set out in the National Curriculum.
+Our Curriculum to Inspire has been carefully developed to meet the needs of our children and our community whilst still covering the knowledge, skills and understanding set out in the National Curriculum.
+Teaching and learning in the wider curriculum is often based around a Mantle of the expert approach which encourages our children to develop problem solving skills in a context which gives a purpose to their learning.